open-pay/openpay-ruby/README.md

 #### Arguments
-Given most resources  belong either to merchant or a customer most api methods have two arguments.
+Given most resources  belong either to a merchant or a customer, the api was designed taking this in consideration, so:

 The first argument represent the json/hash object, while the second argument which is optional represents the customer_id.
 So if the just one argument is provided the action will be performed at the merchant level, but if the second argument is provided passing the customer_id, the action will be performed at the customer level.